SoniaVivi/tweet-iguana/README.md

 # Tweet iguana

-Tweet iguana is a browser extension that adds a button to tweets to download all linked attachments.
+Tweet iguana is a browser extension that adds a button to tweets to download linked attachments.

-Supports downloading image and video attachments.
+Supports downloading image and GIFT attachments.

+**Does not** support Video Attachments

 # Compiling